djangocameroon/djangotodoazure/README.md

 We welcome contributions!
 Please follow these guidelines:

 - Fork the repository.
-- Create a new branch: `git checkout -b feature-name`.
+- Create a new branch: `git checkout -b branch-name`.
 - Make your changes and commit them: `git commit -m 'Add new feature'`.
 - Push to the branch: `git push origin feature-name`.
 - Submit a pull request.